leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 > This is still a Work in Progress (WIP).
 I've decided to publish this earlier than planned to get feedback and iterate quickly.
 If you spot any mistakes, please don't hesitate to let me know!
 Email me at franzlouiscesista@gmail.com or tag me on X ([@leloykun](https://x.com/leloykun)).

-A new optimizer called Muon has recently been shown to outperform Adam in both small-scale language model training (Jordan et al., 2024), and larger-scale language model training (Moonshot AI Team, 2025) by a factor of up to 2x in terms of flops efficiency.
+A new optimizer called Muon (Jordan et al., 2024a) has recently been shown to outperform Adam (Kingma et al., 2014) in both small-scale language model training (Jordan et al., 2024b), and larger-scale language model training (Moonshot AI Team, 2025) by a factor of up to 2x in terms of flops efficiency.
 For non-matrix-valued parameters in a neural network, Muon falls back to Adam.
 But for matrix-valued parameters, Muon first semi-orthogonalizes the gradient before subtracting it from the parameter.
 It can also be viewed as steepest descent under the Spectral norm (Bernstein et al., 2024).

 Here, we will derive Muon's update rule for matrix-valued parameters and discuss what makes it different from other optimizers and _why_ it works so well.